 Last week when I wrote a post explaining my intent to build a computer, I listed number of parts for my build.
 A week later, I finished building my computer but not without hiccups.
 Today on this post, I will share some of the lessons that I have learned while building my new computer.
 Hopefully some of you would find them to be useful.

 Out of everything, the most important lesson was “do not pick a proprietary case”.
 By proprietary, I meant popularly known computer brands like Dell, HP, IBM etc. In most cases, desktop computers from these brands are made to fit to a very specific motherboard or a product line and that’s where things gets very complicated.
-Buying of the shelf components and expect them to perfectly fit to a branded computer case is nothing but a dream.
+Buying off the shelf components and expect them to perfectly fit to a branded computer case is nothing but a dream.
 At least for me that was the case.
 I picked Dell Optiplex 9010 Mini Tower (Micro ATX) case which I still think is a class Dell computer case.
 I also explained my reasons behind picking up this case, so if you are interested to know check out my previous post.
-I will number some of the issues that I have faced
+I will number some of the issues that I have faced.

 Power Supply: I picked an Asus Z370 chipset based Micro ATX motherboard which fits nicely on this case and that’s where your conveniences ends.
 This particular case comes with a 275W power supply which doesn’t have 8 pin power connector that goes to the motherboard.
 I panicked and ordered a 4 pin to 8 pin converter for the sake of compatibility issue.
 It took me little while to understand that the 4 pin power supply would do just fine if I don’t want to overclock.
 Gosh!